fdurant/fdurant_github_io_source/_posts/blog/2016-03-04-club-chair-bookstores.md

 tags: ["analog","books", "touch", "feel", "taste"]
 image:
   feature:
-date: 2016-03-04T10:00:00-00:00
+date: 2016-03-06T07:00:00-00:00
 share: true
 ---

-One of my favorite pastimes since I was a philology student in the late eighties has been, rather unsurprisingly, to visit bookstores.
-In my [student][kuleuven] town [Leuven][leuven], I spent hours - and tons of money - at [Boekhandel Peeters][peeters], specialized in the liberal arts.
+One of my favorite pastimes since I was a philology student in the late eighties has been, rather unsurprisingly, visiting bookstores.
+In my [student][kuleuven] town [Leuven][leuven], I spent hours - and relative tons of money - at [Boekhandel Peeters][peeters], specialized in the liberal arts.
 For computing and other so-called hard sciences, Wouters was my preferred place to go.
 It sadly [went bankrupt][wouters_bust] in 2006,